RealityETH/subjectivocracy/docs/medium.md

 ![Borges](images/Jorge_Luis_Borges.jpg)

-[This prototype token contract](https://github.com/realitykeys/subjectivocracy/blob/master/contracts/realitytoken.sol) manages an infinity of forking paths, each representing a different reality.
+[This prototype token contract](https://github.com/realitykeys/subjectivocracy/blob/master/contracts/realitytoken.sol) manages an unlimited number of forking paths, each representing a different reality.
 In each possible world, the contract knows how much of the token you have, and enforces how much you can spend.
 It lives on top of Ethereum, and it can move money between around as fast as Ethereum can.
 Creating a fork is cheap, like creating a branch in Git, so anybody can create their version of reality, then see if they can persuade other people to live and transact in that reality with them.

 Once we can put different realities in different forks, smart contracts no longer need to choose between them.
 Settling a bet on whether Hillary Clinton beat Donald Trump no longer requires an objective source of truth about whether Hillary Clinton beat Donald Trump.
 Your contract simply pays the person who bet on Hillary on the branch that thinks Hillary won, and the person who bet on Trump on the branch that thinks Trump won.
 If it was Hillary Clinton who won, the tokens on the Trump branch probably won't be very valuable; But that's not something your smart contract needs to worry about.